 However, we’ve also added integration possibilities to INTELLIscribe.
-If your third party application generates data which you’d like to pass through INTELLIscribe, perhaps to send to multiple printers or do load balancing, you can use our ISendFile utility.
+If your third-party application generates data that you’d like to pass through INTELLIscribe, perhaps to send to multiple printers or do load balancing, you can use our ISendFile utility.
 ISendFile is provided with INTELLIscribe.
 The executable ISendFile.exe is found in the install folder.
 We recommend using a full path to call it, for example:

 "C:\Program Files\Brooks Internet Software\INTELLIscribe\ISendFile.exe"

 If you call the program with “--help”, ISendFile will print its own options and exit.
 We use the typical UNIX convention of the “-h” switch telling you what the real help option is; that way you don’t have to remember if it’s -h or --help.

 Here’s a real world example.
 Let’s say you have a queue definition in INTELLIscribe; let’s call it “pool_1”.
 You’ve created a list of printer addresses in this pool and given that list the policy of fail over.
 You can send your data files directly to that pool using INTELLIscribe with this command line: